David S. Dodge: Hostage

 On July 19, 1982, Dodge was abducted from the AUB campus by pro-Iranian Shiite Muslim extremists, flown to a prison near Tehran, and held until his release exactly one year later.
 The New York Times would write after Dodge's death, "The kidnapping, and the ensuing diplomatic efforts to secure Mr. Dodge’s release, received worldwide news coverage."
 The Syrian government helped secure his release from Iran, after being held initially in Lebanon.
 The kidnapping was considered significant because it directly implicated Iran in the hostage-taking activities of Shiite factions in Lebanon.
-Dodge was one of the first Americans kidnapped.
-Some hostages were killed and others released after many years, including Terry A. Anderson.
-Malcolm H. Kerr, who succeeded Dodge as president of AUB, was shot and killed outside his AUB office in January 1984.
+Malcolm Kerr, who preceded Dodge as president of AUB, was shot and killed outside his AUB office in January 1984.

 Personal life

 Dodge married Doris Westfall Dodge; they were married until her death in 2000.
-Together, they had four children: Nina, Bayard, Melissa, and Simon.
+Together, they had four children.

 After the death of his first wife in 2000, he remarried to the former Margaret White in 2002.

 Dodge retired to Princeton.
 He died there of cancer on January 20, 2009.
-He was survived by his second wife Margaret (née Keating) White Dodge, a sister, four children, and four grandchildren.
+He was survived by his second wife Margaret (née Keating) White.